What Makes McT Special

 Family Involvement

-Our Family Involvement Coordinator works with parents who are interested in volunteering.
 Parents play an important role in our school.
 Our library and art studio have a number of parent helpers who assist weekly.
 Other areas of our school have parents who volunteer on a rotating basis.
 Volunteering for classroom celebrations, such as our Acton Long Ago Activity Day and our Teddy Bear Picnic, is always popular and becoming a Mystery Reader is a favorite rite of passage for kindergarten parents.
-Our many after school events, such as the Fall Social and Family Field Day, are only possible because of our numerous parent volunteers.
+Our many after school events, such as the McHearty Party and Spring Art show, are only possible because of our numerous parent volunteers.
 And we have many committees on which parents can help as needed.
 Our Landscaping Committee works a few times a year to tidy up the area around the building, culminating in our big springtime project done in collaboration with A-B high school seniors who arrive on Senior Community Service Day to spread fresh mulch in our garden.

 ParentHelping ParentHelping2